First Off: What is an S Corp?

 Put quite simply, a Delaware S corp is a Delaware C corp with one extra document.
 If you incorporate a Delaware C corp and file a Form 2553 with the IRS, the IRS will write back to you and tell you that you have a Delaware S-corp on your hands now.

-You can read more about a form 2553 on the IRS website (including the time window you have to make such an election) here: https://www.irs.gov/forms-pubs/form-2553-election-by-a-small-business-corporation
+Read more about a form 2553 on the IRS website (including the time window you have to make such an election).

-Do S Corps Exclude VCs From Being Shareholders?
+Do S Corps Exclude Venture Capitalists From Being Shareholders?

-Most VCs cannot actually invest in an S corp.
+Most venture capitalists (VCs) cannot actually invest in an S corp.
 S corps have shareholder restrictions that only allow “natural persons” (not partnerships like most VCs) to be shareholders.
 So this means your average VC can’t own shares (which is essential for investing) in an S Corp.